Algarve-South-Portugal.com

 Olhão beaches

-The beaches of the Olhão region are found on the southern side of the two sandbar islands, the Ilha da Culatra and Ilha da Armona.
-These two islands can be reached by the ferry services that depart from Olhão harbour.
+The beaches of the Olhão region are found on the southern side of the two sandbar islands, the Ilha da Culatra and the Ilha da Armona.
+Both are reached by the ferry services that depart from Olhão harbour, and the crossing itself is part of the pleasure of the day.

-The beaches of Culatra and Armona tend to be very quiet, especially when compared to other beaches in the Algarve.
-On the Ilha da Culatra is a traditional fishing village, while Ilha da Armona is a tiny village filled with holiday homes.
+The beaches of Culatra and Armona tend to be very quiet, especially when set against the more famous stretches of the Algarve coast.
+On the Ilha da Culatra you will find a traditional fishing village still working the lagoon, while Ilha da Armona is a tiny settlement of holiday homes that empties out almost completely outside of the summer months.
+If you are staying in or near Olhão, neither island will disappoint.

 Ilha da Armona beach